espresso-soft/rbxperf/README.md

     "DFIntS2PhysicsSenderRate": "10000"
 ```

-#### I don't see a difference between these two, Please don't blindly paste Fast Flags that you don't know what to do & Don't buy those "FPS" & "PING" flags.
+#### I don't see a difference between these two, Please don't blindly paste Fast Flags that you don't know what they do & Don't buy those "FPS" & "PING" flags.

 ##### (V1 First SS V2 Second SS)